 Organizational design refers to the way that an organization structures and aligns its people and resources.
 Students will construct an organizational design by developing and testing key assumptions using the lean start-up methodology and business modeling practices.
 A business model is a logical and internally consistent representation of the design and operations of a business, capturing the essence of how it will be focused and demonstrating how an interrelated set of decision variables will be addressed to create, deliver and capture value.
-Prerequisite: MGMT 305.
+Prerequisite: SOBA 202 or MGMT 305.

 MGMT 308.
 Human Resource Processes and Practices.
 1 Unit.

 This class provides students with a survey of the field of human resource management (HRM).
 Specifically, students will acquire knowledge of the processes, practices, and systems that support the strategic direction of the business through acquiring, training and development, appraising, and compensating employees, as well as attending to labor relations, health and safety, and fairness concerns in the workplace.
 Students will learn the centrality of effective human resource management to employee satisfaction and productivity, as well as to maximizing competitiveness and to attaining organizational goals.
-Prerequisite: MGMT 305.
+Prerequisite: SOBA 202 or MGMT 305.

 MGMT 385.
 Independent Study.
 0.5 or 1 Units.

 MGMT 390.
 Special Topics in Management.
 0.5 to 1 Units.

 MGMT 397.
 Management Internship.
 0.5 or 1 Units.